 When caring for your tile and grout floors it is important to remember a few simple rules.

-- Water is the enemy of tile and grout floors, especially the grout.
-Water carries dust and other particulates into the tile and dries.
+Water is the enemy of tile and grout floors, especially the grout.
+Water or water-based cleaning solutions, suspend dust and other particulates and carry them into the grout where it dries.
 This causes the dark soiling to accumulate in the small holes and grout.
 When this happens, professional cleaning is needed to restore your floor.

-- Check the surface for cracks and loose tiles.
+Check the surface for cracks and loose tiles.
 Cracks are usually a subsurface cause.
-If you floor is set over a slab, cracks can be transfer from a crack in the slab.
+If your floor is set over a slab, cracks can be transferred from a crack in the slab.
 Many customers choose to fill these cracks as opposed to repairing the main problem.
 Understand that these types of cracks will need to be repaired occasionally as movement occurs.

 Daily, Weekly, Biweekly Maintenance:

 Dust Mop the surface daily to remove residues from dust as well as pet hair and dander.
 If you have no pets, your Dust Mopping can be less frequent.

 Textured Surfaces must be vacuumed regularly to remove debris from the grout lines and lower parts of the stone that a dust mop may not reach.
 There are a few automatic vacuums on the market that have many customers have had good success with.